Home » Christmas » DIY Gumball Machine Snow Globe

 snowglobe diy project Petticoat Junktion

-I glued all the trees and snowmen to the base.
-In the photo above, you can see what I’m talking about.
-The snowmen would have been buried in the snow when I covered the white bases of the trees.
+Then I glued the trees and snowmen to the wood bases.
+In the photo above, you can see exactly what I did.
+Without the “lifts” the snowmen would have been buried in the snow when I covered the white bases of the trees.
+And I wanted the trees to be various heights, so I glued a couple of them to wood blocks and left one glued to the base of the globe.

 diy snowglobe gumball machine project Petticoat JUnktion